top of page

 Here's what you're looking at investment-wise:

-Total startup costs typically run $1,000-2,500.
+Total startup costs typically run $1,000-4,500.
 That might sound like a chunk of change on a foreman's salary, but think about it this way: you're investing about one week's worth of what you'll be able to bill as a licensed contractor.
 Most of our successful graduates say the return on investment came faster than they expected.
+Think of it as the cost of going business.
+You can make that back in the 1st month.

 You're not just buying a license, you're investing in moving from earning a salary to building real wealth through your own business.
 Your experience managing projects and crews is worth its weight in gold - now you're just adding the paperwork piece to run your own show.